Salman-Ulla-Baig/Salman-Ulla-Baig/README.md

-- 👋 Hi, I’m @Salman-Ulla-Baig
+- 👋 Hi, I’m @Salman-Baig
 - 👀 I’m a Programmer
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking forward to collaborate with a better organization